Do Not Hire An Automotive Content Writer Until You Read This

 - They’re engaged in content marketing in-house, and they need a writer who knows about cars

-- They need basic automotive content (part descriptions, car reviews, car news, etc.)
+- They need basic automotive content (part descriptions, car reviews, car news, and so on)

-If you’re thinking about hiring a writer for one of these 3 reasons, this article is for you.
+If you’re thinking about hiring a writer for one of these three reasons, this article is for you.